danny1998cuba/dynamic-forms/README.md

 ### Validations

 List of valid validators by <code>typeValue</code>.
-In case that the <code>typeValue</code> attribute is not set, it'll be managed as an string.
+In case that the <code>typeValue</code> attribute is not set, it'll be managed as a string.

 <table>
   <thead>